grumat/glossy-msp430/Hardware/STLink-Adapter/README.md

 **DO NOT USE THIS CONNECTOR FOR SBW CONNECTION!** See section below.

 > Please note that STLink can only provide 3.3V signals, even if you
-> attempt to use an original unit, which contains a voltage translator,
+> attempt to use an original unit, which contains a voltage translator.
-> because STLink benefits from the fact that STM32 JTAG pins are always
+> This is because STLink benefits from the fact that STM32 JTAG pins are
-> **5V tolerant pins**, which means that the voltage translator inside
+> always **5V tolerant pins**, which means that the voltage translator
-> the original STLink is used to translate lower voltages to the 3.3V
+> inside the original STLink is used to translate lower voltages to the
-> realm.
-But output voltages are always at the 3.3V realm, which means
+> 3.3V realm.
+But output voltages are always at the 3.3V realm, which
-> it could damage an MSP430 device powered with less than 3V.
+> means it could damage an MSP430 device powered with less than 3V.

 # The Spy-Bi-Wire Port

 For the SBW (Spy-Bi-Wire) port, the custom firmware will use the same pinout of the ARM SWD interface, which differs from what an MSP-FET uses.

-For that reason it is necessary to use a dedicated connector:
+For this reason it is necessary to **always** use a dedicated connector:

 ![STLink-Adapter-SBW-fs8.png](images/STLink-Adapter-SBW-fs8.png)